 Market Risk - Overall market risk may affect the value of individual instruments in which the Fund invests.
 The Fund is subject to the risk that the securities markets will move down, sometimes rapidly and unpredictably, based on overall economic conditions and other factors, which may negatively affect the Fund's performance.
 Factors such as domestic and foreign (non-U.S.) economic growth and market conditions, real or perceived adverse economic or political conditions, military conflict, acts of terrorism, social unrest, natural disasters, recessions, inflation, changes in interest rate levels, supply chain disruptions, sanctions, the spread of infectious illness or other public health threats, lack of liquidity in the bond and other markets, volatility in the securities markets, adverse investor sentiment affect the securities markets and political events affect the securities markets.
 U.S. and foreign stock markets have experienced periods of substantial price volatility in the past and may do so again in the future.
 Securities markets also may experience long periods of decline in value.
+A change in financial condition or other event affecting a single issuer or market may adversely impact securities markets as a whole.
+Rates of inflation have recently risen.
+The value of assets or income from an investment may be worth less in the future as inflation decreases the value of money.
+As inflation increases, the real value of the Fund's assets can decline as can the value of the Fund's distributions.
 When the value of the Fund's investments goes down, your investment in the Fund decreases in value and you could lose money.